 - Preparation for return to the community from placement, including permanent connections to supportive adults, meaningful educational programming, and individualized treatment.

-Eliminate detentions for identified misdemeanors and technical violations of probation – to abolish unnecessary detentions of youth for minor, non-violent misdemeanors and technical violations of probation that disproportionately impact Black and Brown youth and do not impact community safety.
+- Eliminate detentions for identified misdemeanors and technical violations of probation to end unnecessary detentions of youth for minor, non-violent misdemeanors and technical violations of probation that disproportionately impact Black and Brown youth and do not impact community safety.